« The Greatest I Have Experienced in a Very Long Time | Main | My Experience at NECC »

 The Pew Internet Project just released their latest

-report on the state of at-home broadband access in the
+report on the state of

 US: